 As a member of the prestigious Claremont Colleges, Keck Graduate Institute (KGI) is dedicated to education and research aimed at translating into practice, for the benefit of society, the power and potential of the life sciences.
 In true KGI tradition, the School of Pharmacy will prepare graduates who are leaders among healthcare professionals dedicated to the delivery of advanced personally-optimized patient care and the translation of applied and clinical science breakthroughs to enhance the quality of life.
 We will advance pharmacy for the benefit of society through the development of innovative, collaborative, culturally-competent, articulate, and caring pharmacists.

-Along with a Doctor of Pharmacy (PharmD) degree, KGI graduates will receive a Certificate in one of four concentrations including Medication Therapy Outcomes, Health Information Technology, Healthcare Operations Management and Clinical Trials/Regulatory Affairs - http://pharmacy.kgi.edu/academics/concentrations-and-certificate-program.html.
+Along with a Doctor of Pharmacy (PharmD) degree, KGI graduates will receive a Certificate in one of four areas including Medication Therapy Outcomes, Health Information Technology, Healthcare Operations Management and Clinical Trials/Regulatory Affairs - http://pharmacy.kgi.edu/academics/concentrations-and-certificate-program.html.
 These concentrations will be interwoven throughout the curriculum and highlighted by 12 credits of classroom electives and an Introductory Pharmacy Practice Experience (IPPE) in the 3rd year along with 12 weeks of Advanced Pharmacy Practice Experience (APPE) electives in the 4th year.

 Each stage of the 4-year PharmD program will involve one or more of the following curricular core components: Sequential Science Series (SSS), Clinical Science Series (CSS), Professional Development Series (PDS), and Experiential Education Series (EES).